 The ORCID (Open Researcher and Contributor ID) is a non-profit, publisher-independent system that is used to uniquely identify academics and their publications.
 Click here for detailed information about ORCID.
-Submitting authors can login with username and password.
-If the journal uses ScholarOne as submission tool, authors can also login with their ORCID number.
-The specification of an ORCID number for each author is mandatory.
-ORCID numbers should be listed on the title page
+Submitting authors can login with username/password but can also login with their ORCID number.
+Providing an ORCID number for each author is recommended; ORCID numbers should be listed on the title page.